Ukraine's president says ready to sign EU trade deal soon

 The proposed trade agreement with the EU has been at the heart of Ukraine's political crisis over the past six months since former Moscow-backed president Viktor Yanukovich turned his back on the accord at the last minute.

-His decision to jilt the EU and seek a $15 billion bailout from Russia triggered protests that led to him being ousted.
+His decision to jilt the EU and seek a $15 billion (8.97 billion pounds) bailout from Russia triggered protests that led to him being ousted.

 Poroshenko, a billionaire chocolate factory owner who won an unprecedented first round victory in Ukraine's presidential election on Sunday, has pledged to align his former Soviet republic of 45 million people with the EU.